TocnoWamGovoriyYaNeHacer201145/TocnoWamGovoriyYaNeHacer201145/README.md

 - No at the moment.

 ## What modules do I know?
-- At the moment, I know turtle and optimum well (because I was interested in Neural Networks at one time), now I am exploring CPython (Python interpreter).
+- At the moment, I know turtle and optimum well (because I was interested in Neural Networks at one time).